 Airsoft Guns, Rifles, Shotguns & Sniper Rifles

-We stock a range of Airsoft Guns including assault rifles, pistols, shotguns and support weapons.
+We stock a huge collection of Airsoft Guns for all skill levels and budgets, including assault rifles, pistols, shotguns, replica guns and support weapons.

 Airsoft vs Paintball: Rules and Etiquette

 The big difference between airsoft and paintball, however, is the culture and community that has grown up around each sport.

 Paintball has always been seen as a fun activity to do with friends, whereas airsoft has been taken much more seriously from the outset.

 This is reflected in the equipment, with airsoft guns being replicas of real firearms, and the games themselves, which often emulate military exercises.

 Of course, this doesn’t mean that paintball can’t be serious, but the two sports have different feels to them.

 Airsoft also has a much more strict set of rules and etiquette than paintball.
 For example, players are required to shout “bang” when they think they have hit someone, rather than just shooting at them.

 This is designed to make the game more realistic and also prevent cheating, as it can be difficult to tell if a shot has actually connected with its target.